appveyor/website/src/_posts/2014-03-25-continuous-delivery-of-windows-azure-cloud-services-with-appveyor-ci.md

 AppVeyor will automatically configure webhook for the repo to start a new build on every push.

-<h2>Enable NuGet packages restore</h2>
+## Enable NuGet packages restore

-To enable restore of NuGet packages during the build open project settings and add "nuget restore" command into <strong>before build script</strong>:
+To enable restore of NuGet packages during the build open project settings and add "nuget restore" command into **before build script**:

 <img src="/assets/images/posts/azure-cs-ci/project-settings1.png" alt="">

-<h2>Start new build</h2>
+## Start new build

-Run <strong>New build</strong> and see its progress in a real-time build console:
+Run **New build** and see its progress in a real-time build console:

 <img src="/assets/images/posts/azure-cs-ci/build-console1.png" alt="">